trinker/textclean/README.md

 The pure regex approach can be a bit trickier (less safe) and more difficult to reason about.
 It also relies on the less general `(*SKIP)(*FAIL)` backtracking control verbs that are only implemented in a few applications like Perl & PCRE.
-Still, it's nice to see an alternative regex approach for comparison.
+Still, it’s nice to see an alternative regex approach for comparison.

 Replacement